Skip to main content

 Style Instructions

 Describe your visual preferences in plain language.
 For example: "clean minimal aesthetic, rounded corners on cards, tight spacing, subtle borders instead of shadows".
-Claude applies these to every section it generates.

 Project Brief